hocuscodus/qed-lang/_tutorial/31-components.md

 {% include sandboxframe.html qedsrc="tutorial/components5.qed" code="75" gui="50" height="440px" %}

 Let's tweak the `QedTextButton` to match the look of the button we defined at hand.
-In addition to inherited tags, compoenents also provide other functions to further customize their look or behavior.
+In addition to inherited tags, components also provide other functions to further customize their look or behavior.

 {% include sandboxframe.html qedsrc="tutorial/components6.qed" code="75" gui="40" height="150px" %}